galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 ## The R scripts

-`app.R` defines the R Shiny application.
+- `app.R` defines the R Shiny application.

-`install.R` will be used by the docker container to install the R packages needed to run `app.R`.
+- `install.R` will be used by the docker container to install the R packages needed to run `app.R`.

+These are specific to your container; these are required for an R-Shiny container, but won't be for other containers like a Jupyter notebook container.

 ## The Dockerfile